Traditionally Modern Food

 I have been exploring my option to skip rice for dinner.
 Recently we have started eating cracked wheat/Godhumai Rava/bulgar and quinoa a lot.

 That is when I realized instead of making Pongal it is better to make Adai.
-I have tried Quinoa Adai but never tried with Godhumai rava.
+I have tried Quinoa Adai but never tried Godhumai rava.

-I was very doubtful how it will be but still thought of giving Godhumai rava Adai a try.
-Had Idli batter in fridge so worst case if it didn’t work.
+I was very doubtful about how it will be but still thought of giving Godhumai rava Adai a try.
+Had Idli batter in the fridge so worst case if it didn’t work.
 I have palm B🤣

-Checks out other Godhumai rava recipes in TMF,
+Check out other Godhumai rava recipes in TMF,

 Cracked Wheat and Oats Kozhukattai